busterjs/buster-docs/modules/buster-assertions.rst

     Fails if ``actual`` is falsy (``0``, ``""``, ``null``, ``undefined``, ``NaN``).
 Fails with either the provided message or "Expected null to be truthy".
-This behavior differs from all other assertions, which does not allow for the optional message argument.
+This behavior differs from all other assertions, which prepend the optional message argument.

     ::